-All Assistant Professors in the Department of Medicine must undergo a comprehensive Mid-Course Review during the third or fourth year of their Assistant Professor appointment.
-Mid-Course Reviews are required by the School of Medicine and must be completed
+All assistant professors in the Department of Medicine must undergo a comprehensive Mid-Course Review, typically during the third or fourth year of their assistant professor appointment.
+Mid-Course Reviews are required by the School of Medicine and must

-before an Assistant Professor can submit for promotion to Associate Professor or submit a promotion extension request.
+be completed before an assistant professor can submit for promotion to associate professor or submit a promotion extension request.

-- Conversation with senior faculty about career accomplishments along your Assistant Professor tenure and professional goals
+- Conversation with senior faculty about career accomplishments and professional goals

-- Opportunity to ask questions and receive support from the DOM in pursuit of promotion pathway
+- Opportunity to ask questions and receive support from the DOM in preparation for promotion

 - Discuss which promotion series is the right fit for your career goals